 Just like chickpeas, Pigeon Peas also have to be rehydrated before cooking.
 Soaking them overnight allows them to rehydrate and also fastens the cooking process.
 I cook these in my electrical pressure cooker, Instant Pot, and they are perfect when cooked for 15 minutes on the Bean/Chili mode.

 Once the pigeon peas are cooked, here’s what I do:

 Pressure Cook Pigeon Peas

 Then add chopped, de-seeded tomato

 Toss gently, mixing everything together

 I like to serve matar chaat as a dip with pita chips or crackers.
 It can also be served with carrot and cucumber slices for a healthier snack.
 As a meal, serve the matar or pigeon peas with a side of store-bought or homemade Naan, Kulcha (flatbread), or with toasted sourdough bread.
 I find the taste of sourdough bread to be very similar to the fermented tangy taste of a ‘kulcha’!

-Pressure Cook peas Rinse out the peas and pressure cook them with fresh water and ingredients listed under "pressure cook" section.
+Pressure cook peas: Rinse out the peas and pressure cook them with fresh water and ingredients listed under "pressure cook" section.
 Quick tip: adding warm water shortens the time it takes for the pot to come to pressure.
-Cook them on bean mode for 15 minutes..
+Cook them in an instant pot on bean mode for 15 minutes.
 Manually release pressure after 10 minutes (QR).